 At the one-mile target, my classmates broke out their personal Gunwerks rifles.
 The video above is with a Gunwerks 28 Nosler.
 There was also a sweet .338 Lapua Mag in attendance and a couple 7LRM rifles (Gunwerks’ own 7mm Long Range Magnum caliber).

 For me, the Gunwerks’ course was all about the wind: learning to better identify its strength, direction, and effect to shoot more accurately and be a better spotter.
-My phone app takes care of density altitude, temperature, bullet drop, spin drift, and Coriolis effect (on which I’ll pen a separate article).
+My phone app takes care of density altitude, temperature, bullet drop, spin drift, and Coriolis effect (see HERE).
 But it can’t tell me what the wind is doing on the way to the target.

 On the equipment side, the rifles and rangefinders are top of their class.
 The four rifles I shot were butter smooth, crisp, precise, and accurate.
 We’ll be borrowing one soon to follow up with a full-on gun review.

 Gunwerks Long Range University L201: Advanced Long Range Shooting

 I’m a better shooter because of this class — better behind the gun, better behind the spotting scope, better when hunting.
 I know more about the behavior of the wind and how it affects bullet trajectory.
 I know more about internal ballistics such as throat angle, barrel harmonics, bullet seating depth, and more.

 L201 just misses the five-star mark due to missing the chance to drive home the students’ understanding of reading wind via heat mirage with canned, real visuals.
 It was too difficult to see in these field conditions for most students, and it was one of the most important and valuable portions of the two-day class.
 James asserted that “once you see it, it clicks,” and I don’t doubt that whatsoever.
 But let’s make sure students see it.